Electromagnetically induced acoustic noise: General explanation

+Occurrence

-Electromagnetic noise and vibrations in electric machines
+In electric machines

 Electromagnetic torque, which can be calculated as the average value of the Maxwell stress tensor along the airgap, is one consequence of electromagnetic forces in electric machines.
 As a static force, it does not create vibrations nor acoustic noise.
 However torque ripple (also called cogging torque for permanent magnet synchronous machines in open circuit), which represents the harmonic variations of electromagnetic torque, is a dynamic force creating torsional vibrations of both rotor and stator.
 The torsional deflection of a simple cylinder cannot radiate efficiently acoustic noise, but with particular boundary conditions the stator can radiate acoustic noise under torque ripple excitation.
 Structure-borne noise can also be generated by torque ripple when rotor shaft line vibrations propagate to the frame and shaft line.

 Some tangential magnetic force harmonics can directly create magnetic vibrations and acoustic noise when applied to the stator teeth: tangential forces create a bending moment of the stator teeth, resulting in radial vibrations of the yoke.

 Besides tangential force harmonics, Maxwell stress also includes radial force harmonics responsible for radial vibrations of the yoke, which in turn can radiate acoustic noise.

-Electromagnetic noise and vibrations in passive components
+In passive components

 Inductors

 In inductors, also called reactors or chokes, magnetic energy is stored in the airgap of the magnetic circuit, where large Maxwell forces apply.
 Resulting noise and vibrations depend on airgap material and magnetic circuit geometry.